 If possible, use a good and concise example to illustrate the problem.

 - What is your contribution and how does it improve on the state of the art?

 Ideally you reuse the example to demonstrate the important aspects of your approach.

 How well did you perform?
 How successful were you?

 Note that the introduction is not a related work section.
 Although you might want to motivate your work with drawbacks that you identified in earlier work, make sure to not discuss related work in too much breadth.
+Otherwise the reader gets lost.
 This is done in other parts (see below).
-Use suitable references to related work where necessary (if you refer to a specific technique directly) but as few as possible.
+Use suitable references to related work where necessary (if you refer to a specific technique directly).

 This part (if necessary) provides background information that is necessary to understand what follows.
-These are theories, methods, techniques that are considered to belong to the standard repertoire in your field but typically are not part of an undergrad course or textbook, so common knowledge cannot be assumed.
+These are theories, methods, techniques that are considered to belong to the standard repertoire in your field but typically are not part of an introductory course or textbook.

 The goal of this part is to provide a precise and factual description of your work.
 It has to be written such that another person is able to reproduce what you have done.